-Sudan has the highest displacement rate in the world— yet protection of these civilians and the humanitarian workers who assist them is lackluster at best.
+Sudan has an extremely high population displacement rate, yet protection of civilians and the humanitarian workers who assist them is lackluster at best.
 Widespread insecurity, banditry, and kidnappings terrorize displaced persons and aid workers alike.

 The United States and the United Nations have the power to help these displaced people in Sudan.
 That's why we're telling UN Ambassador Samantha Power to prioritize the safety and security of displaced Sudanese and humanitarian aid workers in and around Sudan.